Uche-UJO/ETL-Project/README.md

 #### Transformation
 ##### The size of the State Drug Utilization dataset was too large to be migrated into the project repository.
-The file had more that a million rows but was finally reduced to about half of the original file.
+The file had more that a million rows.
+We decided to manually delete about half of the total number of rows.
+We didn't rely on any specific criteria to determine what rows to delete.
 ##### Both sets of data were read and stored into pandas data frames for easy readability and manipulation.